grafana/grafana/docs/sources/datasources/pyroscope/configure-pyroscope-data-source.md

     - cloud
     - enterprise
     - oss
-title: Grafana Pyroscope
+title: Configure the Grafana Pyroscope data source
+menuTitle: Configure Pyroscope
-weight: 1150
+weight: 200
 ---

-# Grafana Pyroscope data source

-Formerly Phlare data source, now Grafana Pyroscope, a horizontally scalable, highly-available, multi-tenant, OSS, continuous profiling aggregation system.
-Add it as a data source, and you are ready to query your profiles in [Explore][explore].

-## Configure the Grafana Pyroscope data source
+# Configure the Grafana Pyroscope data source

-To configure basic settings for the data source, complete the following steps:
+To configure basic settings for the Pyroscope data source, complete the following steps:

 1. Click **Connections** in the left-side menu.
 1. Under Your connections, click **Data sources**.